zalando-stups/pierone/README.rst

 .. code-block:: bash

-    $ lein ring server
+    $ lein repl
+    (go)

-The web server will run on port 3000.
+The web server will run on port 8080.

 Testing
 =======